2026-06-05

 All three variants run at 1 MHz offered load with 1 M/s background heap pressure, 5 × 1M items per variant.
 Histograms merged across iterations.

 The numbers are modest in absolute terms because both producer and consumer share a CCX; the cross-CCX section near the end of the post shows what happens to malloc's tail when the queue traversal stops being free.
-The one statistic where malloc separates dramatically even on same-CCX is its max: 46,710 ns versus the pool variants' ~10,000–15,000 ns.
-That's a single sample out of five million, so don't read it as a robust property, but it is the only same-CCX statistic where the design-discussion framing materialises.
+One cautionary footnote on single-sample statistics: the May capture's headline featured a dramatic malloc max of 46,710 ns against the pools' 10–15 µs.
+In this capture all three maxes land between 14 and 16 µs and malloc's is unremarkable.
+A max is one sample out of five million; it carried no structural information then and carries none now.

 Order* o = &arenas_[current_].slots[orders_in_current_++];